How Do We Help Your Transition to a Concierge Medicine Job at PartnerMD?

 Over the last 20 years, we’ve grown from one concierge doctor in one office to more than 30 in seven offices.
 We’ve hired a lot of doctors.

-And one thing we’ve learned is that often the hardest part is going for it, officially saying yes, and signing the contract.
+And one thing we’ve learned is that often the hardest part is going for it, officially saying yes.

 It’s unsettling – you’re worried about losing some of your patients, leaving coworkers, and changing how you’ve become used to practicing.
 It creates plenty of uncertainty.